PlaidCloud/website/content/en/docs/concepts/storage/volume-snapshots.md

 <!-- overview -->

-In Kubernetes, a _VolumeSnapshot_ represents a snapshot of a volume on a storage system.
-This document assumes that you are already familiar with Kubernetes [persistent volumes](/docs/concepts/storage/persistent-volumes/).
+In PlaidCloud, a _VolumeSnapshot_ represents a snapshot of a volume on a storage system.
+This document assumes that you are already familiar with PlaidCloud [persistent volumes](/docs/concepts/storage/persistent-volumes/).